Step 1: Follow Your Arkansas LLC Operating Agreement

 NOTE: None of your LLC's tax accounts can be closed if they have a remaining balance.
 All taxes, penalties, fees, and interest must be paid in full before you can dissolve your LLC.

-The State of Arkansas allows business owners to submit their Articles of Dissolution online or by mail.
+Arkansas requires business owners to submit their Articles of Dissolution by mail.

 Arkansas Secretary of State